AkashKrish1609/HTML-CSS-project/HTML CSS project/README-template.md

 - Live Site URL: [](https://your-live-site-url.com)

 ## My process
- -I arranged everything in order with HTML first
+ - I arranged everything in order with HTML first
- -Then I styled the page with CSS
+ - Then I styled the page with CSS

 ### Built with